 Everybody involved with the funeral or the body in any way needs to be paid.
 The bulk of the funeral fees will be paid to the funeral director as they arrange the majority of the funeral.
 However there are third-party costs involved too.
 We’ve provided a detailed breakdown of funeral costs below to help you understand who you will be paying and why.
 This is just a general idea because of course, every funeral is different and has a different budget.

 Funeral Cost Breakdown

 Funeral directors fees

-When you choose a funeral director be sure to check how much they charge.
+When you choose a funeral director be sure to check the costs.
 These fees include the collection and care of the body, the cost of the coffin and the hearse or any other transport required on the day of the funeral.
-On average funeral director fees cost £2,153.
+On average funerals cost £2,153.